konturio/geocint/README.md

   **Draft** MR status
 - After your MR is ready, write about it to a suitable slack channel.
 Mention people who are able to review code and approve it.
 Describe how did you test your code.
-- Try to run the pipeline at least once on your test branch.
+- Try to run the pipeline at least once on your test branch, or create simple short makefile for test_* tables in separate folder and run it, avoiding affect on running pipeline.
+- Add sources for download 3rd-party data
+- Before sending to QA or analysis make sure that you wrote 3 points at the task for the mr you have:
+    - summary what did you do
+    - info on how to test (general flow)
+    - some tips on what should be tested in your opinion and what part of the app can be affected.

 #### Technical details for **code review** checks: